facebookresearch/ParlAI/docs/sample_model_cards/safety_multi/model_card.md

 ## Evaluation Results

-For evalution, we used the same training datasets; check the [Datasets Used](#datasets-used) section for more information
+For evaluation, we used the same training datasets; check the [Datasets Used](#datasets-used) section for more information

 We used the metric `class notok f1`, the f1 scores for the class notok as the validation metric.
 Recall that `class___notok___f1` is unigram F1 overlap, under a standardized (model-independent) tokenizer.